freeload101/Java-Android-Magisk-Burp-Objection-Root-Emulator-Easy/README.md

 ## Java Android Magisk Burp Objection Root Emulator Easy (JAMBOREE)

-* Now with more YOLO!
-- Added BloodHound
-- Added A1111
+Get a working portable Python/Git/Java environment on Windows in **SECONDS** without having local administrator, regardless of your broken Python environment.
+Our open-source script downloads directly from proper sources without any binaries.
+While the code may not be perfect, it includes many useful PowerShell tricks.

+* Run Android apps and pentest in without the adware and malware of BlueStacks or NOX.
+* Run BloodHound Active Directory auditing tool
+* AUTOMATIC1111  Stable Diffusion web UI A browser interface based on Gradio library for Stable Diffusion
-- Added AutoGPT ( Setup for Pay as you go gpt3-turbo https://platform.openai.com/account/usage )
+* AutoGPT  ( Setup for Pay as you go gpt3-turbo https://platform.openai.com/account/usage )

-Want to pentest or run Android apps in minutes ?
-Sick of BlueStacks or NOX malware/adware ?
-Not a single binary in this script and it's open source and downloads are direct from proper sources.
-There is lots of great powershell tricks (not great code) in this script.
-I worked hard on thing's like:

-- Making it portable as possible

-- Setting up and downloading extremely fast environment for Android, Java and Python ( no Anaconda etc. It uses tiny binaries from Nuget.org for python )

-- Converting ssl certs to Android without openssl using certutil.exe only

 I would like to make it even easier to use but I don't want to spend more time developing it if nobody is going to use it!
 Please let me know if you like it and open bugs/suggestions/feature request etc!

 ![image](https://user-images.githubusercontent.com/4307863/236506844-b2f3583e-496e-4775-81e6-2e4f2d558988.png)

 ### Requirements:

-- Local admin just to install:
+- Local admin just to install Android AVD Driver:

 HAXM Intel driver ( https://github.com/intel/haxm )